 I am a licensed clinical psychologist with more than 25 years of experience in private practice.
 Before opening my private practice, I trained at Yale University for three years and served on staff for one year in the mental health division of Yale’s Department of University Health.
 Outside of my practice, I have offered trainings on couples therapy to mental health professionals and workshops on parenting and relationship issues to a broader community.

 Prior to pursuing a career in clinical psychology, I studied comparative literature as an undergraduate at Yale University.
 Even then, my primary interest was in discerning motivations and analyzing characters.
 I work with a broad range of problems including depression, anxiety, trauma, relationship and identity/life transition issues.
 While my style is interactive, collaborative and at times intuitive, I primarily rely on strategies and interventions with proven effectiveness.

 My goal is to help individuals (children, adolescents and adults,) families and couples in distress identify the source of their difficulty, develop clear objectives for therapy, and work to promote positive change.
 My practice welcomes LGBTQ individuals and couples as well as clients from diverse backgrounds and I am sensitive to cultural differences and Western biases.
-In my home office in Pound Ridge, I serve Northern Westchester as well as parts of Fairfield County including New Canaan, Ridgefield, Greenwich and Stamford; I maintain an office in White Plains as well where I see residents from Southern Westchester and the Bronx.
+My primary office in White Plains is conveniently located for residents from Southern Westchester and the Bronx, while my Bedford office serves Northern Westchester, as well as parts of Fairfield County including New Canaan, Ridgefield, Greenwich and Stamford.

 In addition to my foundational training during my graduate school years, I have always valued ongoing learning.
 In the past 20 years I have pursued additional training in mindfulness and the application of neuroscience to psychotherapy, emerging approaches to the treatment of trauma, cognitive-behavioral approaches to insomnia and phobias, among others.